Ivi-SCD/Ivi-SCD/README.md

 * :office: Currently studying Java, SpringBoot and somedatabases like MySQL, OracleDB and MongoDB.
 * :balloon: Have 18 years old, and i program since was 14 years old
 * :computer: Studying to pass in Computer Science.
+* :email: Email: ivipnascimento@hotmail.com (For more contact check the end of page)

 <div align="inline_block">
   <a href="https://github.com/Ivi-SCD">